nicolasdanelon/UnofficialDocs/source/reference/completions.rst

 The ``tab_completion`` setting is ``true`` by default.
 Set it to ``false`` if you want :kbd:`Tab` to stop sourcing the most likely completion.
-This setting has no effect on triggers defined in ``.sublime-snippet`` files, so snippets will always be inserted after a :kbd:`Tab`.
+This setting has no effect on triggers defined in ``.sublime-snippet`` files, so snippets always will be inserted after a :kbd:`Tab`.

-With ``tab_completion`` on, The same order of priority as stated above applies, but, unlike in the case of the completions list, Sublime Text will always insert a completion, even if faced with an ambiguous choice.
+With ``tab_completion`` on, the same order of priority applies as stated above, but, unlike the case of the completions list, Sublime Text always will insert a completion, even if faced with an ambiguous choice.

 Inserting a Literal Tab